SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Experiments

+\paragraph{The Sparse Loss} To show the effect of the proposed sparse loss, we take an ablation study on the binary part and the sparse part of $L_s$, noted as $L_{bp}$ and $L_{sp}$.
+As shown in Table~\ref{table:validation}, (1) With $L_{task}$ only or $L_{task}+L_{sp}$, the searched connectivity is dense, resulting in low FPS and large model size.
+(2) With $L_{task}+L_{bp}$, we can obtain a model with the best mIoU and a reasonable FPS, which shows the effectiveness of the binary part.
+(3) By adding $L_{sp}$, the searched model (Ours) achieves similar mIoU with fewer parameters, compared to that of $L_{task}+L_{bp}$.

+We also take an experiment to compare with MaskConnect~\cite{ahmed2018maskconnect} and the widely used $L_1$ loss.
+As shown in Figure~\ref{fig:random_search}, we employ the search method of MaskConnect on our search space with different hyper-parameters ($k$), where $k$ is the number of selected input features for each decoder stage.
+By increasing $k$ from $2$ to $5$, the searched architecture achieves a better mIoU.
+However, the architecture of our method outperforms all the models discovered by MaskConnect in both mIoU and FPS.
+We attribute it to the flexibility of the proposed sparse loss, which enables a much larger search space.
+Concretely, our method allows an arbitrary number of input features for a decoder stage, while MaskConnect allows exactly $k$ features.
+Thus, our method can discover a more expressive connection pattern in a search space with fewer constraints.

+The architecture designed by $L_1$ loss also performs worse than ours, as shown in Figure~\ref{fig:random_search}.
+Besides, it runs nearly $3$ times slower when the strength is 1e-3, which shows that our loss function is more effective at learning sparse connectivity.
+By increasing the strength of $L_1$ loss from 1e-3 to 1e-2, the FPS improves a lot, but the performance drops significantly.
+The reason is that $L_1$ loss tends to shrink all the weights, leading to the drop of useful connections after pruning.
+Concretely, when the strength is 5e-3, the largest dropped connection (6.5e-4) is only 2.6$\times$ smaller than the smallest reserved one (1.7e-3), while ours is 200$\times$ smaller (1.3e-4 \vs 2.7e-2).
+Thus, the influence of the dropped connections in our method can be ignored.
+Such results show that our sparse loss is good at obtaining binary values.

 To further show the effectiveness of our loss function, we visualize the weight of each connection.
 As shown in Figure~\ref{fig:sparsity}, $w_l$ learned with our method is shown in the top-left corner, of which most squares are close to red or green.
 This indicates that our method is good at approximating binary values.
 Besides, the proposed loss is also helpful to sparsity, as most squares are in red.
 The bottom-right corner presents the weights trained with $L_1$ loss.
 The color of most squares is between red and green, which means that $L_1$ loss has little effect to approximate binary numbers.
-Besides, there're only a few squares in red, which shows that $L_1$ loss has a marginal effect to sparsity.

-\paragraph{Batch Normalization} In Equation~\ref{eq:conv_weight_bn}, we employ a BN layer to normalize the feature before multiplying with $w_l^t$.
+Besides, there're only a few squares in red, which shows that $L_1$ loss has a marginal effect to sparsity. \paragraph{Batch Normalization} In Equation~\ref{eq:conv_weight_bn}, we employ a BN layer to normalize the feature before multiplying with $w_l^t$.
 To verify its effectiveness, we conduct an experiment by removing the introduced BN layers.
-As a result, the mIoU of the discovered architecture ($72.21\%$) becomes much lower than that with BN layers ($73.18\%$), which shows the importance of Equation~\ref{eq:conv_weight_bn}.
+As a result, the mIoU of the discovered architecture ($72.21\%$) becomes much lower than that with BN layers ($73.18\%$).